isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sweet Potato.md

 	<h4>Growing:</h4>
 		<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/jurqWpAeMSI?si=F8NSYIRW5p7nXlcW" height="415" width="100%"></iframe><br>
 	<p>Sweet potato grows leaves and stems rapidly when fed with high nitrogen fertilisers, but this discourages it from growing tubers.
 Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> for the first two weeks after planting to help with its initial growth, and then left on its own to grow tubers after.</p>
-	<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning/">prune</a> regularly to improve ventilation and allow light to reach more of the plant.
-Take note that the plant produces a milky sap when cut, and that the sap can irritate skin.
-Use gloves when pruning to protect your hands, and do not touch your face after handling cuttings with sap. </p>
 	<p>This vine grows large very rapidly and can climb up to 4m if a tall enough surface is available.
 Prune it back to manageable heights to make harvesting and maintenance easier.</p>
 	<p>Tuber growth is encouraged by stressing the plant.
 Leave vines unpruned, and occasionally flip them over to cause them to dry up.</p>
 	<br>